dev-lnk/moonshine-builder/README.md

 After generating the files, make sure to register all new Resources in your <code>MoonShineServiceProvider</code>

-### Be careful, at the moment all resource files are overwritten during generation!
+### Be careful, at the moment all resource and model files are overwritten during generation!